 'Hello' 'Goodbye' 'G' ' ' ''

-Which ones of the five above are strings?
+Which of these five items are strings?

 <?php print_r("Dragon's mother");

-Now, what about a string like this:
+Now, what if we want to create a string like this?

 Dragon's mother said "No"

 It has both single and double quotes.
 What can we do in this case?
 We need to somehow tell the interpreter to consider each quote as part of the string, not the beginning or the end.

 To do this, you need to use an escape character.
 In our case, it's the character that marks the start and end of a string, either a single or double quote, depending.
 Use a backslash